ValueInMotion/value-in-motion-agent/README.md

 **Detect → Diagnose → Decide → Act → Observe → Improve**

-> This is not a dashboard.
+> Not a dashboard.
+> Not a chatbot.
-> This is a **lifecycle decision and execution engine** for Customer Success.
+> A lifecycle decision and execution engine.

 ---

 ## Why It Matters

-Customer Success does not fail from lack of data.
+Customer Success does not fail due to a lack of data.
-It fails from lack of structured execution.
+It fails due to a lack of structured execution.

-Most teams:
+Most CS teams:
 - Track health scores
 - React to churn signals
-- Manually coordinate workflows
+- Coordinate manually across tools

 Value in Motion™ transforms Customer Success from reactive tracking to **proactive revenue orchestration**.